Chile in the OTI Festival 1991

 Chile was represented at the OTI Festival 1991 with the song "Haciendo música", written by Scottie Scott, and performed by Claudio.
-The Chilean participating broadcasters, Universidad Católica de Chile Televisión (UCTV), Red de Televisión de la Universidad de Chile (RTU), and Televisión Nacional de Chile (TVN), selected their entry through a national selection with several phases staged by UCTV.
+The Chilean participating broadcasters, Televisión Nacional de Chile (TVN), Corporación de Televisión de la Universidad Católica de Chile (UCTV), and Red de Televisión de la Universidad de Chile (RTU), selected their entry through a national televised competition with several phases.
 The song, qualified from the semi-final, was one of the finalists.

 National stage

-Universidad Católica de Chile Televisión (UCTV), Red de Televisión de la Universidad de Chile (RTU), and Televisión Nacional de Chile (TVN), agreed to designate as their entry for the 20th edition of the OTI Festival the winner of the regular competition Una canción para el invierno held within the show Martes 13 on UCTV's Canal 13.
+Televisión Nacional de Chile (TVN), Corporación de Televisión de la Universidad Católica de Chile (UCTV), and Red de Televisión de la Universidad de Chile (RTU), agreed to designate as their entry for the 20th edition of the OTI Festival the winner of the regular competition Una canción para el invierno held within the show Martes 13 on UCTV's Canal 13.
 The deadline for song submissions was 29 July 1991, and nearly 200 songs were received.

 Una canción para el invierno featured nine songs in three qualifying rounds of three songs each, held on 23 and 30 July and 6 August 1991.
 From each round, one song advanced to the three-song final held on 13 August.
 The shows were presented by Javier Miranda and Viviana Nunes.